 Laminate Subfloor Moisture Testing Requirements

-Most all laminate flooring manufactures have their own requirements for laminate subfloor moisture testing.
+Most laminate flooring manufactures have their own requirements for subfloor moisture testing.
 Some of these manufacturers may refer you to the installation standards of NALFA, the North American Laminate Flooring Association.
-If you run into a laminate manufacturer that does not offer their own standards or refers you to NALFA or other standards my best advice is to stay away from that product.
-A laminate manufacturer without laminate subfloor moisture testing standards or a referral to standards is likely to have a product you would be sorry you installed anyway.
+If the laminate manufacturer does not offer moisture testing standards, refer you to NALFA or other industry standards, my best advice is to stay away from that product.

 Wood Laminate Subfloor Moisture Standards